-Christmas is coming and for people in the UK and other English speaking countries it is a very important festival or holiday.
+Christmas is coming and for people in the UK and other English speaking countries, it is a very important festival or holiday.
 It is worth noting that for a lot of people it is less about the religious significance and often more about seeing family and friends, taking time off work and sharing presents.
 There is still a strong Christian theme for some people but not everyone will consider it like that.
-It is a month away but many people in the UK will be putting up decorations on the 1st of December and the shopping and planning has certainly started.
+It is a month away but many people in the UK will be putting up decorations on the 1st of December and the shopping and planning have certainly started.

 We thought it might be useful to look at some key phrases that are useful to know around this time of year.